The impact of social distancing on businesses

 How to reach audiences

 Social media will continue to connect people to the outside world and is a way to share in our collective humanity in a troubling time.
-Your content needs to display empathy and kindness in the face of crisis.
+Your content needs to display empathy and kindness in the face of a crisis.
 You can effectively engage and connect with people by providing support and comfort through the information and content you share.

 Think about how you can utilise video and audio to communicate with your audiences.
 People have more time to engage with online content now, so longer videos and podcasts are becoming even more popular and present avenues for you to explain what you do, your background, and offer advice and insights.